michael-spengler/fairness/README.md

 ### RVLT Tokenomics
 ![Screenshot 2022-07-23 at 22 32 52](https://user-images.githubusercontent.com/43786652/181126535-94613d03-6b1a-4986-8597-9edb18fba101.png)

-## CULT Staking Pool
+## Amplify Promotion
-In order to ensure that Ethereum stays decentralized, we might offer a CULT ETH2.0 Staking Pool in which also "small" stakers can co-decide / vote on node client implementations.
-This is also inspired / catalyzed by the tornado cash thriller which potentially leads to the ofac- vs. the freedom fork [see also](https://twitter.com/Peer2peerE/status/1561336513824276480?s=20&t=-i07Kly39BDLSFysec73BA).
+In order to ensure that Ethereum stays decentralized, it's probably a good idea to support [amplifydefi.com](https://amplifydefi.com) - see also [linktree](https://linktr.ee/0xamplify).
+A decentralized voting mechanism on which ethereum client to use on the amplify nodes might be super cool - [see also](https://twitter.com/VitalikButerin/status/1559271315080679432).
+As an additional value proposition for Amplify: Amplify can be an alternative to [infura.io](http://infura.io).

 ## Peer To Peer On- / Off Ramp
 As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
 Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) and [this video](https://www.youtube.com/watch?v=nVhJdjkGhqg) serve as candidate and or inspiration.